hachahoud/100-days-of-code/log.md

 Day 7.
 **Today's progress**: Got back to learning Django in the "crash course" book by Eric Matthes, trying to catch up where I left it weeks ago.

+Day 8.
+**Today's progress**: I learned about the forms in Django, the model the view function and all related stuff.